 Now, in the case of the mental continuum of a Buddha, of course, it would be drawn to any particular object at any particular time by the force of compassion.
-But in the case of all limited beings – a term usually translated as "sentient beings" – this means somebody with a limited mind and body, and not a Buddha – not only are their minds limited but their bodies are as well.
+But in the case of all limited beings – a term usually translated as "sentient beings" – this means somebody with a limited mind and body, and not a Buddha – not only are their minds limited, but also their bodies are as well.
 We can’t multiply into countless forms, can we?
 We don’t live forever either.
 So, a Buddha is not a sentient being or a limited being.
 If he were a sentient being, by the meaning of sentient, it might be hard to understand why a Buddha is not still a sentient being.
 In any case, in our situation as limited beings, our urges are compulsive and this is what karma is all about.

 "Compulsive" means that we have no control over it.
 These urges are tainted in the sense that they are brought on by disturbing emotions and disturbing attitudes and also accompanied by them.
-These disturbing factors are defined as factors which when they arise make us lose peace of mind and lose self control.
+These disturbing factors are defined as factors which, when they arise, make us lose peace of mind and lose self control.
 In this system we’re talking about a compulsion, a mental factor that drives us into thinking, speaking, or acting in a certain way.
 This is also tainted and mixed with disturbing emotions and so on.

 We also saw that we can’t just speak in terms of actions, but rather we speak in terms of a pathway of karma, which is a complex of several factors.
 There is a basis toward which our behavior is directed; a motivating framework – a distinguishing of that basis, an aim or an intention, which also requires distinguishing of what you intend to do, and a motivating positive or negative emotion.
 Then, there is the application of these into our behavior.
 They don’t use the word "action" here.
 It’s the word "to apply" – to apply that motivating framework to the basis.
 The finale is that what we do needs to reach its intended aim.